-We have been growing many leafy vegetables in our research center including mint, kale, coriander/cilantro which we discussed in an earlier blog.
-Today we discuss one of my favorites – Amaranth (singular Amaranthus).
-Available in shades of green, red or a mix of both – it a very useful and simple ingredient with manifold benefits.
+We have been growing many leafy vegetables in our research centre, including mint, kale, coriander/cilantro, which we discussed in an earlier blog.
+Today we discuss one of my favorites - Amaranth (singular Amaranthus).
+Available in shades of green, red, or a mix of both - it a handy and simple ingredient with manifold benefits.

-We experimented growing Amaranth using each of the following mediums:
+We have experimented growing Amaranth using each of the following mediums:

 - Nutrient Film Technique (NFT)